 The Mediterranean diet is high in omega-3 fatty acids, which are found in fatty fish, walnuts and certain other nuts and plants.
 Omega-3 acids play a critical role in brain function, improving learning and memory and warding off mood disorders like depression and anxiety.

-For the study, a University of Barcelona research team recruited 120 children between the ages of 6 and 16 to test their idea that overall diet (and not just specific nutrients) might be linked to ADHD risk.
+Children with ADHD may have low levels of essential fatty acids and important nutrients like iron and zinc.
+One study showed that boys with lower levels of omega-3 acids had more learning and behavioral problems.
+However, research investigating the effects of omega-3 supplements on ADHD symptoms has yielded mixed results For the study, a University of Barcelona research team recruited 120 children between the ages of 6 and 16 to test their idea that overall diet (and not just specific nutrients) might be linked to ADHD risk.
 The children ― half of whom had been recently diagnosed with ADHD ― were given a score based on how closely their typical meals aligned with the Mediterranean diet.

 The researchers’ hypothesis proved to be correct.
 The children who followed a more Mediterranean diet were less likely to have ADHD (controlling for other factors like age, weight and parental education levels).
 The children with medium to low adherence to the Mediterranean diet, however, were three to seven times more likely to have ADHD.